sabinahung/pet-ownership-taiwan/README.md

 ## Goal
 I initally wanted to find out:
-1. Dog-cat ownership growth by city/county
+1. Dog-cat ownership change by city/county over the years
 2. Whether dog ownership correlates with number of stray dogs
 3. Line chart of changes of pet ownership